 - Please check back regularly.

-When applying for a teacher or assistant position opening (as listed above), applicants with the following criteria will be highly considered:
+When applying for a teacher or assistant position, the perfect candidate will have:

 - An ability to foster professional relationships between teacher and parents as a mutual working together to support students’ best interest.